emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ```

 Each of these advanced features is configurable through your Emacs config file, giving you the flexibility to fine-tune repo-grep to match your development needs.

-## 5. Practical Examples
-- Walk through real-world examples of searching for function definitions, variable assignments, or debugging logs.
-- Show how repo-grep can be integrated into workflows for faster code navigation.